siopaulo/UUR/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Map Editor features
+- Profiles are stored in localStorage and can be edited in the profile modal.
+- Elements from the current profile are shown on the left panel and can be dragged onto the grid.
+- The grid can be exported as a text map using the Export button.